kubernetes/website/content/en/blog/_posts/2022-12-29-scalable-job-tracking-ga/index.md

 should add a [finalizer](/docs/concepts/overview/working-with-objects/finalizers/) to the objects that it manages.
 A finalizer prevents the objects from being deleted from the API until the finalizers are removed.
-Once the controller is done doing cleanup and accounting for the deleted object, it can remove the finalizer from the object and the control plane removes the object from the API.
+Once the controller is done with the cleanup and accounting for the deleted object, it can remove the finalizer from the object and the control plane removes the object from the API.

-This is what the new Job controller is doing: adding a finalizer during Pod creation, and removing it after the Pod terminates and is accounted for in the Job status.
+This is what the new Job controller is doing: adding a finalizer during Pod creation, and removing the finalizer after the Pod has terminated and has been accounted for in the Job status.
 However, it wasn't that simple.

 The main challenge is that there are at least two objects involved: the Pod and the Job.
 While the finalizer lives in the Pod object, the accounting lives in the Job object.
 There is no mechanism to atomically remove the finalizer in the Pod and update the counters in the Job status.
-And there could be more than one terminated Pod at a given time.
+Additionally, there could be more than one terminated Pod at a given time.

 To solve this problem, we implemented a three staged approach, each translating to an API call.